Traffic reports

 -

 Average hits offload.
-The average number of hits that served from cache as a percentage of total hits served, for given objects and filters.
+The average percentage of edge requests that were served without a corresponding origin request for given objects and filters.

 -

 Maximum hits offload.
-The peak number of hits that served from cache as a percentage of total hits, for given objects and filters.
+The peak percentage of edge requests that were served without a corresponding origin request for given objects and filters.

 -

 Minimum hits offload.
-The lowest number of hits that served from cache as a percentage of total hits, for given objects and filters.
+The lowest percentage of edge requests that were served without a corresponding origin request for given objects and filters.

 -